andreyka26-git/andreyka26-git.github.io/_posts/2023-06-14-docker-cheatsheet.md

 ## **Docker and Gitlab**

-### Locally build image, push/pull to Gitlab registry with authorization
+### **Locally build image, push/pull to Gitlab registry with authorization**

 Actual on 2023-06-15.

-Real life example, I have node js application, and I would like to build it locally using docker, and push it to the registry so my team can pull and run it.
+Real-life example, I have node js application, and I would like to build it locally using docker and push it to the registry so my team can pull and run it.
 Or I can do that without building.

 For that you need: